 Our Top 5 indicators for shady blogs and websites

-Consider the following five indicators if you read articles or search for new blogs worth reading.
-There are many more indicators, of course, and one could add many other aspects to the list.
+Consider at least the following five indicators if you read articles or search for new blogs worth reading.

 Indicator 1: ‘Technology is everything in information security’

-We often see blogs and websites that are completely focused on technology when it comes to information security.
-Of course, this is okay as long as readers see that the focus of an InfoSec blog or website is technology.
-A popular example is Matthew Green’s blog “A Few Thoughts on Cryptographic Engineering”.
-His blog is clearly focused on cryptography and we likely never look for information security awareness on his blog.
+We often see blogs and websites that are entirely focused on technology when it comes to information security.
+The aforementioned is okay as long as readers see that the focus of an InfoSec blog or website is technology.
+A famous example is Matthew Green’s blog, “A Few Thoughts on Cryptographic Engineering.”
+He focuses on cryptography, and we likely never look for information security awareness on his blog.

-However, there are blogs which tell you that information security is only about technology.
-According to these blogs and websites, InfoSec means algorithms, cryptography, configuration, network protocols and so on.
-The authors never talk about people, processes, organization, risk management, security controls, incident response, disaster recovery etc. They simply ignore other major aspects of information security or actively tell their readers that these aspects are useless.
+However, some blogs are telling you that information security is only about technology.
+According to these blogs and websites, InfoSec means algorithms, cryptography, configuration, network protocols, and so on.
+The authors never talk about people, processes, organization, risk management, security controls, incident response, disaster recovery, etc. They ignore other significant aspects of information security or actively tell their readers that these aspects are useless.

-In our opinion, this leads to an incomplete impression of information security and readers likely focus upon technology.
-For instance, social engineering, risk management and processes are also very relevant to private individuals.
+In our opinion, this leads to an incomplete impression of information security, and readers likely focus on technology.
+For instance, social engineering (read “The story of Jessika”), risk management, and processes are also very relevant to private individuals.

 Indicator 2: Articles are biased

-Another indicator we often see are biased articles.
-Biased articles either only contain lots of benefits of software/certain technology or lots of drawbacks.
+We often see biased articles.
+Biased articles either only contain lots of benefits of software/specific technology or lots of drawbacks.
 You won’t find balanced assessments.

-Our favorite example are biased articles about instant messengers: Some people try to present their favorite messenger as the ultimate solution to all problems while they traduce all other messaging solutions.
-However, there is no messenger that fits all needs of everybody and there is also no secure instant messenger.
+Do you read articles about instant messengers?
+Some people try to present their favorite messenger as the ultimate solution to all problems while traducing all other messaging solutions.
+However, no messenger fits all needs of everybody, and there is also no secure instant messenger.

-In our opinion, biased articles seem to be all about presenting the author’s ideological beliefs as the right ones.
-In reality, these articles result in myths and insecurity since many readers rely on the expertise of the author.
+In our opinion, biased articles seem to be all about presenting the author’s ideological beliefs as the “right ones.”
+In reality, these articles result in myths and insecurity since many readers rely on the author’s expertise.
 Subliminally presenting ideological beliefs or deliberately leaving out major drawbacks isn’t proficient at all.

 Indicator 3: There are contradictory recommendations

-However, some blogs and websites tell you that certain software or approaches are bad/insecure only to recommend this software/these approaches in other articles written by the same author.
-Additionally, some authors recommend configuration or implementations that aren’t based on any facts but paranoia or ideological beliefs (again).
+Some websites tell you that particular software or approaches are inadequate or insecure only to recommend the same in other articles written by the same author.
+Additionally, some authors recommend configuration or implementations based on any facts but paranoia or ideological beliefs (again).

-This results in the same problems mentioned above: Readers wonder what to do next since different blogs/websites recommend different things.
+Ultimately, you wonder what to do next since different websites recommend contradictory things.

 Indicator 4: Articles spread typical myths

-In our opinion, myths could be avoided if authors of InfoSec articles would thoroughly research into their topics.
-Unfortunately, some authors only repeat myths written somewhere else without checking whether these myths are true.
+In our opinion, the authors of InfoSec articles could avoid most myths by thoroughly researching their topics.
+Unfortunately, some authors only repeat stories written somewhere else without checking them.

 Indicator 5: Authors have no background in InfoSec

-The last indicator are authors with no background in InfoSec.
+Authors with no background in InfoSec are the last indicator.
 Does this mean that any author must be a Hollywood hacker?
 No.

-There are also authors or people with no InfoSec background at all.
+Some authors of InfoSec articles don’t have an InfoSec background at all.
 This is fine as long as they provide fact-based information.
-However, some authors create their own facts and continue to spread myths.
-This leads to the already above-mentioned problems.
+However, some authors create their own facts and continue to spread myths, leading to the problems mentioned above.

 We conclude this article with several tips:

-- Keep in mind that information security is much more than only technology—read also about information security awareness, risk management and processes/organization
+- Keep in mind that information security is much more than only technology—also read about information security awareness, risk management, and processes/organization.

-- Keep in mind that there are no global privacy laws or InfoSec regulations—depending on the home country of the author, tips and recommendations differ
+- Keep in mind that there are no international privacy laws or InfoSec regulations.
+Depending on the author’s home country, tips and recommendations differ.

-- Challenge blanket statements and check different blogs/websites for more information—an alleged fact can quickly turn into another myth
+- Challenge blanket statements and check different websites for more information—an alleged fact can quickly turn into another myth.

-- Search for lists with well-known blogs/websites about information security
+- Search for lists with well-known websites about information security.

-- Help debunking myths by carefully researching topics before sharing biased articles
+- Help to debunk myths by carefully researching topics before sharing biased articles.